St Andrew's Junior College: School life

-The former crest of St Andrew's Junior College distincted itself from that of SAS(S) and SAS(J).
+The former crest of St Andrew's Junior College made itself from that of SAS(S) and SAS(J).
 It bore the saltire and had "SAJC" in white letters on a red circle in the middle of the cross instead of the tiger head and crossed keys of the other schools.
-The crest was changed in 1993 to that of SASS to forge a united St Andrew's identity.
+The crest was changed in 1993 to that of SASS.